What Everyone Ought to Know about Roommate Ads

 _________________________________________

-Yes, it’s really long, but what makes it great is that it has all six parts necessary to a housemate ad .
-The writer describes;
+Yes, it’s really long.
+What makes it great is that it has all six parts necessary to a housemate ad .
+The writer describes:

 She found her housemate within a week of posting this ad.

 When you write your ad, make sure you have all six parts.
 Make it great by putting your personality in it and drawing in the housemate who will be right for you.
-Before you post, get feedback from friends and family.
+Before you post, get feedback from friends.
 It’s worth the effort to get it right the first time.
 You too are looking for your future awesome housemate!

 I have to disagree with you one on point: She didn’t really describe the room at all.
 How big is it?
 Sunny/dark?
 Closet space?
 Other than that, it’s a great ad.